Sagnik-Dey/Wrimail/README.md

 ## How to use
 * ### Direct use (Windows version)
-* Download the installer and install the software from [here](https://github.com/Sagnik-Dey/Wrimail/raw/main/Output/wrimail-setup.exe) *(Windows Version is available olny as of now)*
+* Download the installer and install the software from [here](https://github.com/Sagnik-Dey/Wrimail/raw/main/Output/wrimail-setup.exe) *(Windows Version is available only as of now)*

 * ### Through Python